brechtvdv/Article-Open-Traffic-Lights/content/conclusion.md

 Cities can use the Open Traffic Lights [ontology](#ontology) to publish their traffic lights data in a semantically interoperable way.
 A TCS Open Data interface following the proposed [specification](#specification) publishes every second one update.
 This lowers the barrier for Open Data re-users to create visualizations on top of it: they only have to retrieve the latest observation as fast as possible.
 Still, it is possible to create a more intelligent client that calculates a client-side count-down.
-While this can improve the user experience, another information resource would have to be created to inform about priority updates (such as when an ambulance or police car influences the plan of the TCS.
+While this can improve the user experience, another information resource would have to be created to inform about priority updates (such as when an ambulance or police car influences the plan of the TCS).

 This early work is open to feedback from other cities that want to publish TCS data.
 In earlier work, we proposed a [Linked Times Series interface](cite:cites opendataflanders) as part of the publishing strategy for Flanders.